MoElhag/MoElhag/README.md

-🚀 Hello World!
-I'm @MoElhag – Cybersecurity & Data Enthusiast!
-I'm a passionate programmer who thrives on solving problems and building secure, functional applications.
-I focus on the critical intersection of Cybersecurity and Data Analysis.
+MoElhag is a passionate programmer, cybersecurity, and data enthusiast who thrives on solving problems and building secure, functional applications.
+His focus is on the critical intersection of Cybersecurity and Data Analysis.

-✨ Project Spotlight
+✨ Project Spotlight: The Spinfund App
-The Spinfund App: I co-developed this super cool savings application!
-Collaborating on Spinfund was a fantastic opportunity to bring a real-world financial management tool to life and practice secure coding principles. 🤝💰
+This developer co-developed the super cool Spinfund savings application.
+Collaborating on Spinfund was a fantastic opportunity to bring a real-world financial management tool to life and practice secure coding principles.

 🛠️ Technical Toolkit

 Core Languages: Python, C++, C, SQL, and HTML.

 Data & Visualization: Proficient with Tableau and using Python libraries (like Pandas) for data analysis.

 System & Debugging: Experienced with critical system tools, including the GDB debugger and Valgrind for memory and system analysis.

-Development Workflow: Efficient coding practices using VS Code and utilizing Canva for design and presentation needs.
+Development Workflow: Efficient coding practices utilizing VS Code and Canva for design and presentation needs.

-🌱 What I'm Learning Now
+🌱 Current Focus
-I'm currently pushing my skills in system-level development by mastering C/C++ Data Structures and advanced debugging techniques using tools like GDB and Valgrind.
-I'm also actively exploring tools and practices in network security.
+Skills are currently being pushed in system-level development through the mastery of C/C++ Data Structures and advanced debugging techniques using tools like GDB and Valgrind.
+This profile is also actively exploring tools and practices in network security.

-🤝 Let's Connect!
+🤝 Connect
-I'm actively seeking collaborations on projects involving security-focused Python development, C/C++ systems, or interesting data analysis challenges!
+Actively seeking collaborations on projects involving security-focused Python development, C/C++ systems, or interesting data analysis challenges.
 Let's build something epic!

-📫 How to reach me: mohammed.osama.elhag@gmail.com
+📫 Contact: mohammed.osama.elhag@gmail.com

-⚽ Quick Fun Facts
-When I'm not coding, you can find me enjoying a good soccer match or planning my next travel adventure! ✈️
+⚽ Fun Fact: When not coding, can be found enjoying a good soccer match or planning the next travel adventure!